jbranchaud/deval/subjects/voldemort/extraction.md

 Regardless of that, I think the only dependencies are a couple Exception classes and the Action class, so it is pretty light-weight.
 There are also two enums used in class (`Pipeline.Event` and `Pipeline.Operation`).

+`src/voldemort/store/routed/BasicPipelineData.java`

+Notes: The abstract class, PipelineData, has been collapsed into this class and the other classes that use PipelineData have been modified to use BasicPipelineData instead.
+The generics parameterization for this class had to be modifed to include the ByteArray since it was no longer relying on PipelineData.

 `src/voldemort/cluster/Cluster.java`